Laura Fermi

-Laura Capon Fermi (Rome, 16 June 1907 – Chicago, 26 December 1977) was an Italian and naturalized-American writer and political activist.
+Laura Capon Fermi (Rome, 16 June 1907 – Chicago, 26 December 1977) was an Italian and naturalized American writer and political activist.
 She was the wife of Nobel Prize physicist Enrico Fermi.

 Biography

-Laura Capon was born in Rome in 1907.
+Lalla "Laura" Capon was born in Rome in 1907 as the second child of Admiral Augusto Capon (Venice, 3 November 1872 – Auschwitz, 23 October 1943) and Costanza Romanelli (1880 – before 1943).
+She had an elder and a younger sister and a younger brother.
 Capon met Enrico Fermi while she was a student in general science at the University of Rome.
-The couple married in 1928.
+She married Fermi in 1928.

 They had two children: a daughter, Nella (1931–1995), and a son, Giulio (1936–1997), named after Enrico's older brother, who had died in 1915.
-In 1936 Laura joined Ginestra Amaldi, wife of Edoardo Amaldi, to write a book relating alchemy and the nuclear transmutation performed by their spouses.
+When their daughter Nella began to move around on her own, Laura Fermi thought that her housekeeper's assistance was more than enough, and that her days were a little empty.
+Since her husband got tired of looking for translations for her at publishing houses, he asked her why she didn't start writing a real book.
+Taking advantage of the physics knowledge of her friend Ginestra Amaldi, she and Amaldi decided to write a book relating alchemy and the nuclear transmutation, which was published by a publishing house in Milan.

 In 1938, the Fermis emigrated to the United States to escape the anti-Jewish laws of the Fascist government of Benito Mussolini; Laura was Jewish.
-Though Fermi's prestige and membership in the Royal Academy of Italy could have mitigated the impact of the laws, they chose to leave instead.
-They traveled to Stockholm to receive Fermi's Nobel prize, and left from Stockholm for the United States, where Fermi had accepted a position at Columbia University.
+They traveled to Stockholm to receive Fermi's Nobel Prize, and left from Stockholm for the United States, where Fermi had accepted a position at Columbia University.
 They were naturalized as Americans in 1944.

 In 1954 Laura resumed writing.
 Her book Atoms in the Family, about her life with Enrico, appeared shortly before he died of stomach cancer.

 In August 1955 Laura traveled to Geneva for the International Conference for the Peaceful Use of Atomic Energy which led to the International Atomic Energy Agency.
 Laura Fermi was the Official Historian of the Conference and published Atoms for the World, reporting on its proceedings.